GoogleChrome/web.dev/content/accessible/use-semantic-html/index.md

 attribute are sometimes used for freeform text entry.

 It's easy to overlook the built-in keyboard support that these elements offer for free.
-Here are some example elements to explore.
+Below are some example elements to explore.
 Instead of using your mouse, try using your keyboard to operate them.
-You can use `TAB` (or `SHIFT + TAB`) to move between controls, and the arrow keys to manipulate them.
+You can use `TAB` (or `SHIFT + TAB`) to move between controls, and you can use the arrow keys and keys like `ENTER` and `SPACE` to manipulate their values.

 <div class="glitch-embed-wrap" style="height: 346px; width: 100%;">
   <iframe